codeex/fabricjs.github.io/src/content/docs/docs/Getting started/fabric-intro-part-3.md

 ### Subclassing

 Since Fabric is built in a truly object-oriented fashion, it's designed to make subclassing and extension simple and natural.
 As you know from 1st part of this series, there's an existing hierarchy of objects in Fabric.
-All 2D objects (paths, images, text, etc.) inherit from `fabric.Object`, and some "classes" — like `fabric.IText` — even form 3-level inheritance.
+All 2D objects (paths, images, text, etc.) inherit from `fabric.FabricObject`, and some "classes" — like `fabric.IText` — even form 3-level inheritance.

 So how would we go about subclassing one of the existing "classes" in Fabric?
 Or maybe even creating our own?